Ty King-Wall

-Ty King-Wall is a New Zealand ballet dancer, and a principal dancer with The Australian Ballet.
+Ty King-Wall is a New Zealand ballet dancer, an ex principal dancer with The Australian Ballet and current Artistic Director of the Royal New Zealand Ballet.

 Dance career

 King-Wall was born in Waihi, New Zealand.
 He started dancing aged seven and trained at the Dance Education Centre, Tauranga.
-He was a Junior Associate of The New Zealand School of Dance.
-He joined The Australian Ballet School at the age of 16 and The Australian Ballet in 2006 becoming soloist in 2010, senior artist in 2011 and principal artist in 2013.
+He was a Junior Associate of the New Zealand School of Dance before joining the Australian Ballet School at the age of 16.

-King-Wall won the Telstra Ballet Dancer Award for 2010, jointly with Dana Stephensen.
+After graduating Dux with Honours he joined The Australian Ballet in 2006 becoming soloist in 2010, senior artist in 2011 and principal artist in 2013.
+King-Wall won the Telstra Ballet Dancer Award in 2010.
+He retired from dancing in 2022, became the Dancers' Director on the Board of the Australian Ballet and a classical teacher at the Australian Ballet School.
+Whilst dancing he also earned a Bachelor of Arts from Massey University in Classical Studies and Psychology, and holds a Master of Arts (distinction) from the University of Melbourne in Arts and Cultural Management.

+In 2023, King-Wall was appointed the Artistic Director of the Royal New Zealand Ballet.

-He is married to Amber Scott, also a principal dancer with the Australian ballet.
-They have a daughter.
+He is married to Amber Scott, also an ex principal dancer with the Australian Ballet.
+They have two daughters.